ghdl/docker/README.md

 - Want to use a base image which is compatible but different from the ones we use.
 E.g., use `python:3-slim-buster` instead of `debian:buster-slim`.
 - Do not want to build and test GHDL every time.

-Precisely, this is how images in [VUnit/docker](https://github.com/VUnit/docker/) are built.
-See [github.com/VUnit/docker/blob/master/run.sh](https://github.com/VUnit/docker/blob/e6cb236d021b42f44640fd0e7b83c0dc4ff22144/run.sh#L36-L54).

-However, it is discouraged to use these pre-built tarballs to install GHDL on host systems.
+However, it is discouraged to use these pre-built artifacts to install GHDL on host systems.
 Instead, [ghdl/packaging](https://github.com/ghdl/packaging) contains sources for package manager systems, and it provides *nightly builds* of GHDL.